OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/valuation.md

 ---
 title: valuation
-description: This documentation page explains the usage of the 'valuation' command which prints screener data of similar companies.
+description: "This documentation page explains the usage of the 'valuation' command" which prints screener data of similar companies.
 It includes examples and details about the parameters
 keywords: